overlordiam/kafka-project/README.md

 - This configuration allows for parallel processing and reduces latency.

 #### Kafka Consumers:
--The application consists of 2 consumers reading from 3 partitions for increased throughput.
+- The application consists of 2 consumers reading from 3 partitions for increased throughput.
 Two consumers were enough to keep the lag to a trivial number.

 #### OpenSearch:
 - OpenSearch is used as the database to store every record from the Kafka topic.